White hand holding new student medical insurance form over dark blue background

 Related: What Student-Athletes Should Do About Major Injuries

-If you’re planning on playing sports in college, it’s of the utmost important to do your research and learn what your options are for health insurance.
-Athletics can be high impact on your body and high risk for injuries, so it’s not a risk you should take.
-Talk to your parents and get in touch with your perspective college to figure out what your best options are.
+If you’re planning on playing sports in college, it’s of the utmost importance that you learn what your options are for health insurance.
+Athletics can have a high impact on your body and put you at high risk for injuries, so it’s not a risk you should take.
+Talk to your parents and get in touch with your prospective college to figure out what your best options are.

 Like what you’re reading?